jimdimas/ergasiespython/ergasia4/readme.txt

 This is the folder for assignment 4.
-Make sure the example text file 'two_cities.txt' is included in the same directory with the .py file , in order to test it.
+Make sure the example text file 'two_cities.txt' is included in the same directory with the .py file when you try to run it.